 How to Draw Voltorb

 Basically just like Electrode which was discussed earlier.
 Draw a ball and eyes, and you have drawn Voltorb.
-Doesn’t really require too much experience to nail down Voltorbs features.
+It doesn’t really require too much experience to nail down Voltorbs features.

 How to Draw Gastly

 Continuing the ball-shaped Pokémons.
-Gastly differs from the other ones by having a smoke like an effect surrounding the creature.
+Gastly differs from the other ones by having a smoke-like effect surrounding the creature.
 So if you want a slight challenge, draw Gastly and add the smoke effect.